flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 The fauna of the Sahara includes about 70 species of mammals, 300 species of birds, including 90 species of resident birds, and around 100 species of reptiles.
 Owing to extreme heat, most small desert creatures are nocturnal.
 The populations of these species were greatly reduced by over-hunting and many are now endangered species, like the ostrich, addax, some species of gazelles and the cheetah.
 Most of the African large mammals that were reported to have been present in the desert until the second half of the 19th century have now become extinct.
 Some of these animals can be seen in Fezzan Park, and also in Tripoli's zoo.

-The Sahara is also rich in oil and metallic mineral deposits, the most common of which is iron ore (found in large quantities in Algeria and Mauritania), followed by copper, manganese, phosphates, and uranium (with large deposits in Niger, which may explain the recent unrest that hit the country in the last decade or two).
+The Sahara is also rich in oil and metallic, mineral deposits, the most common of which is iron ore (found in large quantities in Algeria and Mauritania), followed by copper, manganese, phosphates, and uranium (with large deposits in Niger).

 Deasert Roses from the Libyan Sahara